+User Reset Resets the emulation processor and lets the emulator run and fetch its stack pointer and program counter value from memory.
 Address Lets you enter the address from which to run.
 Because the function code is determined from the memory map, do not include one with the address.

-Run Initiates program execution from the specified address,

-then close the dialog box.
+Run Initiates program execution from the specified address, and then closes the dialog box.
+Cancel Cancels the command and closes the dialog box.